arampur/RestHub/README.md

 a.
 Allows users to submit/post messages:

-Method = POST, URL = /api
+Method = POST, URL = /users

-Parameter = message(Required) -> string -> message data -> return 201 status code on success
+Parameter = name(Required) -> string -> message(Required) -> string -> Displays success message..

 b.
 Lists received messages:

-Method = GET, URL = /api/index.js/messages
+Method = GET, URL = /api/index.js/users

-return 200 status code on success and shows list of messages
+success and shows list of messages and users (JSON)

 c.
 Retrieves a specific message on demand, and determines if it is a palindrome:

-Method = GET, URL = /api/index.js/messages/{MSG_ID}
+Method = GET, URL = /api/index.js/users/{MSG_ID}

-Parameter -> MSG_ID -> integer -> return 200 status code on success
+Parameter -> MSG_ID -> integer -> returns with success on successful message retreival

 d.
 Allows users to delete specific messages

-Method = DELETE, URL = /api/index.js/messages/{MSG_ID}
+Method = DELETE, URL = /api/index.js/users/

-Parameter -> MSG_ID -> integer -> return 200 status code on success
+Parameter -> MSG_ID -> integer -> returns with success on successful deletion of messages

 Creating the Application:

 This REST API application contains..

-/api /controller messages.js app_db.sql index.js
+/api /controller UserController.js index.js UsersModel.js

-In "index.js", I am identifying the "method" which are GET, POST and DELETE, and "request" which has URL information and message/user ID information.
+In "index.js", I am identifying the "method" which are GET, POST and DELETE, and "request" which has URL information and message/user ID information.=

-Similarly, "app_db.sql" is a database which contains "messages" table and it contains {'id', 'message', 'created_time', 'is_delete', 'delete_time'} attributes.

-In "controller" folder there is one file name "messages.js".
+In "controller" folder there is one file name "UserController.js".
 This file contains model structure of GET, PUT and DELETE.
 In all models I'm fetching data from database and maintained error code if I found any errors.

 REST API Documentation: